Cloud Computing Compliance Controls Catalog (C5)

 What is Microsoft Cloud Germany?

-Microsoft Cloud Germany is physically based in Germany, adhering to the requirement of German privacy law, which limits the transfer of personal data to other countries and offers protection against access by authorities from other jurisdictions who could violate domestic laws.
+Microsoft Cloud Germany is physically based in Germany, adhering to the requirement of German privacy law, which limits the transfer of personal data to other nations and offers protection against access by authorities from other jurisdictions who could violate domestic laws.
 Azure Germany delivers Azure services from German datacenters with data residency in Germany, and it delivers strict data access and control measures provided through a unique data trustee model governed under German law.

 Use Microsoft Purview Compliance Manager to assess your risk